asayers/cbdr/README.md

 1. Pick a commit randomly and benchmark it; add the results to your total set of measurements.
 2. Compute the 95% confidence interval for the diffence of the means.
-3. Is the width of the CI still bigger than `T`?
+3. Is the width of the confidence interval still bigger than `T`?
 If so, go back to step 1.
-4. Does the CI contain zero?
+4. Does the confidence interval contain zero?
 If not, you may have a regression.

 There's some stuff in this repo which might help you implement a scheme like this yourself.